sandialabs/pyscan/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Current development team:
+Andy Mounce amounce@sandia.gov
+Jasmine Mah jjmah@sandia.gov
+Ryan Brost rsbrost@sandia.gov

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 ## Citing Pyscan

-If Pyscan contributes to a project that leads to publication, please acknowledge this by citing Pyscan.
+If Pyscan contributes to a project that leads to publication, please let us know and acknowledging pyscan use as:

+"Part of this work was enabled by the use of pyscan (github.com/sandialabs/pyscan), software made available by the Center for Integrated Nanotechnologies, which is an Office of Science User Facility operated for the U.S. Department of Energy."